aaposyvanen/emodim/chatServer/README.md

     docker attach chat-server

 You can detach from the server with CTRL + p, CTRL + q.
 CTRL + z will close the whole container.

+## Using without docker

+To run the server without docker you need to have [node](https://nodejs.org/en/) installed.
+Using the latest LTS version is recommended.

+1. Install dependencies

+        npm install

+2. Run the server

+        npm start

+## Logs

+The server writes every message and their analysis data to a log.json file in this folder.
+If the file doesn't exist when the server starts, it will be created.
+This is the only permanent way the data is stored.
+If the server is run in a Docker container, the data will need to be copied somewhere outside the container before shutting it down.